kvassAI/slate/source/includes/_invoices.md

 issuer_alias | `string` | The user may want to use an alias for the [`issuer`](#issuers) image_url | `string` | The url for the image of the invoice that is returned from the ocr status | `string` | The status of the Invoice.
 Default is CREATED.
-Additionally there are: "SCHEDULED", "DONE", "FAILED" and "CANCELLED" invoice_lines | `array` | An array of [`invoice lines`](#invoice-lines) fee | `float` | Additional fee that will be added to the `amount` kind | `string` | The type or kind of invoice. deleted | `boolean` | Whether the invoice is deleted or not. _Default is `false`_
+Additionally there are: "SCHEDULED", "DONE", "FAILED" and "CANCELLED" payments | `array` | List of [`Payment`](#payments) objects associated with invoice. invoice_lines | `array` | An array of [`invoice lines`](#invoice-lines) fee | `float` | Additional fee that will be added to the `amount` kind | `string` | The type or kind of invoice. deleted | `boolean` | Whether the invoice is deleted or not. _Default is `false`_ accounting_reference | `string` | A reference ID from your Accounting system. external_reference | `string` | Field to set your own reference or if you are using a third party.
+If your company is using an Account system supported by ShareActor this field will be automatically setup.

 ## Invoice Lines